SalsaMixLabs/containerized-microservices-pipeline-service/LoginService/chart/README.md

 **secretsVaultUrl**
 1. Navigate to your Key Vault in the Azure portal, and on the overview blade, copy the "DNS Name", and this is your secrets vault URL.

+# Deploy App Helm Chart onto Cluster
+1. Ensure Azure Container Registry Credentials are deployed onto your cluster
+2. Install the helm chart
+    ```
+    helm install . -n <app-chart-name>
+    ```
+    **Note**: Use the relative path if you are running from the root directory.
+    ```
+    helm install /LoginService/chart -n login-service
+    ```